mzimbres/rtcpp/README.md

 ```
 In the code snippet above, we see a 1000 bytes buffer being shared among t1 and
 t2.
 All memory allocations happen inside the buffer and no call to operator
 new is made.
-It makes the most efficient use of memory as all nodes are
+It makes the most efficient memory usage as all nodes are
 allocated sequentially, that means you can easily fit them all on the cache.
 For more example see the examples directory.